120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 91. How many siblings do you have, and what’s your number in the birth order?

-92. If you could live anywhere in the world, where would it be and why?
+92. If you could live anywhere worldwide, where would it be and why?

 93. If you could have dinner with a public figure from history, who would you choose and why?